The Fed keeps rates near zero and acknowledges fragile recovery - KVIA

 There are growing hopes that a new round of fiscal stimulus may be coming soon from politicians in Washington — and perhaps more will be done once President-elect Joe Biden takes office next month.

+Powell also said during the press conference that the recent rise in housing prices is not of a concern from a financial stability standpoint.
+He thinks it is a reflection of pent-up demand.

+But Robert Frick, corporate economist with Navy Federal Credit Union, said in a tweet that he’s worried the Fed’s bond buying is keeping long-term rates low — and that “is making mortgage prices extremely cheap, and that’s fueling the bubble as much as demand.”

-Biden will also need to decide sometime in 2021 whether or not he wants to keep Powell as head of the Fed or nominate someone else to lead the central bank.
+President-elect Biden will need to decide sometime in 2021 whether or not he wants to keep Powell as head of the Fed or nominate someone else to lead the central bank.

 Powell’s term ends in February 2022 and there has been speculation that current Fed governor Lael Brainard, who was rumored to be a Treasury Secretary candidate before Biden selected Powell’s Fed predecessor Janet Yellen, could one day succeed Powell.